Samuel Eells

-Samuel Eells (1810–1842) was a 19th-century American lawyer, philosopher, essayist, and orator who founded the Alpha Delta Phi fraternity in 1832 at Hamilton College in Clinton, New York.
+Samuel Eells (May 18, 1810– March 13, 1842) was a 19th-century American lawyer, philosopher and orator who founded the Alpha Delta Phi fraternity in 1832 at Hamilton College in Clinton, New York.

 Early life and education

-Eells was born in Westmoreland, New York, in the rural western part of the state, in 1810.
-He could trace his family back to early settlers of the Massachusetts Bay Colony, and his father was a Congregationalist missionary who worked amongst the Native Americans in Western New York.
-He was educated at home, probably primarily by his mother, before attending the nearby Clinton Academy and finally Hamilton College.
+Eells was born in Westmoreland, New York, in the rural western part of the state, on May 18, 1810.
+He could trace his family back to early settlers of the Massachusetts Bay Colony, and his father, James Eells was a Congregationalist missionary who worked amongst the Native Americans in Western New York.
+Eells was the third child of seven in his family.

+In 1826, he began studies at Clinton Academy.

 Eells' constitution was feeble, and through all of his short life he struggled with tuberculosis and possibly other illnesses.
 Nevertheless, he was known amongst his friends and colleagues for his intense intellectual curiosity, drive, and "personal magnetism."
+Eells was praised for his writing and oration.

+Founding of Alpha Delta Phi

-Besides his praiseworthy writing and oration, he often undertook seemingly impossible projects; for example, before going to Hamilton, in order to improve his health, he traveled on foot from Maryland to Massachusetts, then sailed to Newfoundland and back, paying for his passage by fishing.
+Samuel Eells studied at Hamilton College beginning in 1827 but illness forced him to withdraw due to health reasons.
+In order to improve his health, he traveled mostly on foot from the college to New Haven, Connecticut.
+From there he traveled on a sloop to Norfolk, Virginia.
+Once there, he sailed back to New York City and then on to New England, Nova Scotia and Newfoundland and back to Bedford, Massachusetts, paying for his passage by fishing.

-Origins of Alpha Delta Phi
+He returned to Hamilton College in late 1828 and studied there until 1832.
+There he studied under John Hiram Lathrop, later the first president of both the University of Missouri and the University of Wisconsin.

-Samuel Eells studied at Hamilton College from 1828 to 1832, a time when both the college and American society were in turmoil.
-The college was nearly bankrupt due to mismanagement, and the student body was torn apart by rivalries between underground debating and literary societies, primarily the Phoenix and the Philopeuthian.
+At the time, the college was nearly bankrupt due to mismanagement, and the student body was torn apart by rivalries between underground debating and literary societies, primarily the Phoenix and the Philopeuthian.
 College life at the time was intensely supervised and instruction was rigidly traditionalist.
 Eells saw the virtue of the debating societies as a haven for free thought, association and intellectual cultivation, yet he deplored their vicious competition for members and social dominance.